-The geneticists believe the large heart trait may be a mutation, and they told Marianna that it should be traceable back to a single ancestor.
+The geneticists believe the large heart trait may be a mutation, and because of this belief they told Marianna that it should be traceable back to a single ancestor.
 The studies which were then carried out revealed that Marianna was right about Pocahontas, and they were able to follow the large heart trait in the Thoroughbred, back to the stallion Eclipse, most usually through his descendent: Pocahontas.
 Pocahontas is linebreed, 7x7, to Everlasting, a daughter of Eclipse, once from her dam and once from her sire's dam.

 Further study has traced the large heart gene all the way back to Hautboy, one of the very earliest Thoroughbreds, but they have lost the genetic trail after that.
 Hautboy's got his large heart gene from his dam, who is only named "Royal Mare".
 Early bloodline research is difficult, and there has been confusion about what the Royal Mares were.
 Alexander MacKay-Smith cleared up alot of this by going over all the original records, and he found that the Royal Mares, and there were over one-hundred, were bred at Sedbury Stud or gathered in there from the scattered remnants of the Hobby and Running Horses from previous racehorse studs, usually by Lord D'Arcy and his relatives.
 Close review of the old records show that they were not imported as is so often stated, but that they had been bred from the English Running Horse and its forerunner, the Irish Hobby, with some Oriental blood added.
 He published his findings in his ground breaking Speed and the Thoroughbred, a fascinating and excellent read.

 Eclipse, he gave the Large Heart to all his daughters